spaceprofessor/aed-handout/HAAE-D03_Handout.md

 ![](figures/haae-d03_ballistic_Seite_35.png)

 This diagram gives you an impression of typical maximal heating rates and maximal radiation equilibrium surface temperatures at the stagnation point.
-For the latter, it is assumed that all the incoming heat is radiated away, thus according to Planck's law: $\dot Q_{\max} = \varepsilon \sigma (T_S)_{\max}^4$, where $\varepsilon$ is the emissivity and $\sigma$ is the Stefan-Boltzmann-constant (more on slide 40).
+For the latter, it is assumed that all the incoming heat is radiated away, thus according to Planck's law: $\dot Q_{\max} = \varepsilon \sigma (T_S)_{\max}^4$, where $\varepsilon$ is the emissivity and $\sigma$ is the Stefan-Boltzmann constant (more on slide 40).

 ---

 ![](figures/haae-d03_ballistic_Seite_36.png)

-The heating rate strongly depends on the entry type.
-Vehicles that are entering very quickly (with a large $\gamma$) like a ballistic missile, have very high peak heating rates for a short time.
+The heating rate strongly heavily on the entry type.
+Vehicles that enter very quickly (with a large $\gamma$), such as a ballistic missile, will have very high peak heating rates for a short time.
 For a gliding entry, however, where $\gamma$ is small, heating rates are lower but act for a longer time.
 "Btu" stands for "British thermal unit".
 It is defined as the amount of heat required to raise the temperature of one pound of water by one degree Fahrenheit.
-And, well, the abbreviation for the second in the international SI system is simply "$\mathrm{s}$" and not "$\mathrm{sec.}$" or "$\mathrm{sec}$".
+And, well, the abbreviation for the second in the international SI system is simply "s" and not "sec" or "sec.".

 # Thermal Protection